 2021 Distinguished Alumni Award Winners

-Liz Kretteck Skrodzki ’71
+Liz Krettek Skrodzki ’71

-Liz Kretteck Skrodzki’s has served in schools, park departments, and other venues throughout Illinois for nearly 40 years, most recently as a reading specialist at Brickton Montessori School in Western Springs, Illinois.
+Liz Krettek Skrodzki’s has served in schools, park departments, and other venues throughout Illinois for nearly 40 years, most recently as a reading specialist at Brickton Montessori School in Western Springs, Illinois.
 Through it all she has had a clear and positive impact on people – a way of life, she says, she developed as a drama major at Clarke University.

 “I went from show to show, “striking” one set while beginning the next.
 You had to get in all those hours: costume, stagecraft, makeup, performance.
 I think that schedule, all consuming, morning until night, provided a blueprint for my life pattern.
 Clarke provided me with the experiences to pursue work that I loved, and that has guided each of my careers: teacher, mother, volunteer,” Skrodzki said.